FHPythonUtils/LicenseCheck/README.md

                         Output format. one of: json, markdown, csv, ansi, simple. default=simple --file FILE, -o FILE  Filename to write to (omit for stdout) --using USING, -u USING
-                        Environment to use e.g. requirements.txt. one of: requirements, poetry. default=poetry --ignore-packages IGNORE_PACKAGES [IGNORE_PACKAGES ...]
+                        Environment to use e.g. requirements.txt. one of: requirements, poetry, PEP631. default=poetry
+  --ignore-packages IGNORE_PACKAGES [IGNORE_PACKAGES ...]
                         a list of packages to ignore (compat=True) --fail-packages FAIL_PACKAGES [FAIL_PACKAGES ...]